 Anaheim's Energy Field was a project that went to the heart of what a municipal utility is all about: serving our community, our neighborhoods and our customers – not to mention the environment.

 Energy Field began as 3 acres of under-utilized, vacant land, adjacent to residential neighborhoods and a transmission line belonging to another utility.
-Today, it is a unique facility that has become a model for showcasing solar-powered generation of electricity, demonstrating California-friendly, water-saving technologies and landscaping and testing state-of-the-art energy storage technology in partnership with iCeL Systems.
+Today, it is a unique facility that has become a model for showcasing solar-powered generation of electricity, demonstrating California-friendly, water-saving technologies.

 All this is in a place where parents can bring their kids to:

 Exercise in the sun